comejv/utils-and-games/typingInstructor/README.md

 # Typing Instructor
 ## Description
-Typing Instructor is a command-line application designed to help programmers improve their typing skills by practicing with real-world code examples.
+> IMPORTANT : this is a work in progress and very not ready at all, this readme is what the goal is, not the current state Typing Instructor is a command-line application designed to help programmers improve their typing skills by practicing with real-world code examples.
 The motivation behind this project was to create a more engaging and productive way for programmers to enhance their typing speed and accuracy while working with actual code snippets.

 ## Table of Contents